faithigweh/LITA_Class_Documentation/README.md

 - SQL - Structured Query Language for managing data in Relational Database Management System (RDMS) Download Here.
 - GitHub for building Portfolio
 ### Data Cleaning and Preparation
-In the initial phase of the Data cleaning and preparations, the following actions was performed;
+In the initial phase of the Data cleaning and preparations, the following actions;

-Data loading and inspection
+1. Data loading and inspection
-Handling missing variables
+2. Handling missing variables
-Data cleaning and formatting
+3. Data cleaning and formatting
 ### Exploratory Data Analysis
 EDA is used to analyze the data set by answering some questions about the Data, such as;